Explore this course:

 - Research Design: Planning, Execution and Presentation

-This module provides students with the advanced understanding they need to design an effective research project, that addresses a question relevant to current debate in archaeology, and in particular to plan a successful MA/MSc dissertation.
-It comprises six group seminar sessions and three seminars in which students from different courses are streamed to be taught subject-specific material by experts in the field.
+This module provides students with the advanced understanding they need to design an effective research project that addresses a question relevant to current debate in archaeology, and in particular to plan a successful MA/MSc dissertation.
+It comprises six group seminar sessions and three seminars in which students from different courses are streamed to be taught and guided on subject-specific material by experts in the field.
 The module culminates in a research day during which students present their dissertation plans to their peers and staff assessors.
-Assessment is in two parts: a succinct powerpoint presentation of dissertation proposal and outline; and a grant proposal.15 credits
+Assessment is in two parts: a succinct Powerpoint presentation of the dissertation proposal and outline and a written dissertation outline and proposal.15 credits

 - Dissertation (Cultural Heritage Management)

 This module requires students to plan, execute and write-up an original research project.
 Dissertation topics must be chosen with, and approved by, the Course Director; they must be based on original research; they must be academically worthwhile, affordable, manageable within the time limits, capable of supervision within the contributing Departments, and related to the subject-matter of the MSc in Cultural Heritage Management.
 Learning is supported by original research guided by ongoing individual tutorials.This module requires students to plan, execute and write up an original research project.
 This dissertation project is chosen with, and approved by, the Course Director.
 Dissertation topics must be based on original research and on the students' own ideas: they must be worthwhile, affordable, manageable within time limits, capable of supervision within the contributing Departments and related to the subject matter of the MA Cultural Heritage Management.45 credits